About Us The Experience The Boats First Timers Upcoming Charters Costs Gallery Reserve Get in Touch

 Blue Horizon Adventures ~$2,900 Private cabin aboard a NEW!
 42-foot catamaran, licensed skipper, food, open bar — zero sailing experience required

 Standard 42 foot catamaran bareboat (no crew) ~$9,500 – $10,300 Boat rental only at $6,749–$7,499/week, plus mandatory insurance (~$700), provisions (~$1,500), mooring fees (~$400), and BVI taxes.
-Charter companies require that you have substantial demonstrated experience skippering a comparable size vessel and/or a sailing license in some destinations.
+Charter companies require that you have substantial demonstrated experience skippering a comparable size vessel.
+Many companies and countries require a sailing license.

 Standard 42 foot catamaran + hired skipper ~$11,700 – $12,500 All of the above, less the skippering experience, plus a local skipper at $285/day + meals (~$2,240/week).
 Someone sails the boat for you — but there's no crew, no provisioner, no host, and no open bar.